 DO YOU HAVE A PROCESS?

 I usually start with a loose idea and go from there.
 I attempt to plot out the main story as much as possible, but know that it may well change.
 Great ideas and new characters often present themselves when I least expect it, which is always fun.
 I write 1,000 words a day and take a day off now and then if I need to.
 A first draft usually takes me four to five months.
 I spend A LOT of time revising and I LOVE working with critique partners and editors who help me take the book to the next level.
-I also am a nature girl and I love feeding my own curiosity while I write, hence the historical and naturalist elements.
+I love feeding my own curiosity while I write, hence the historical and naturalist elements.
 One big thing for me is daydreaming.
 I need time to brainstorm about my work in progress as I walk my dog, swim, paddle, hike, drive or watch the sunset.
 It's taken time for all this to evolve, but I feel like it works well for me.
 And lastly, I go to conferences when I can and keep on learning and connecting with other writers.
+See my 10 steps to Getting That Novel Written.

 WHAT'S YOUR MOTTO?